Buttons and Navigation

 Overview

 When traveling in a foreign country, knowing where to go and how to get there will enrich your experience.
-Running into "Keine Ausfahrt" and eating mystery food because you have no clue what it says on the menu will make you wish you stayed home.
-Still, with luck, you'll wake up one morning and every road leads to familiar territory and it suddenly hits you, "I'm having fun here.
-Must be pushing the right buttons."
+Running into "Keine Ausfahrt" and eating mystery food because you can't read what's on the menu will make you wish you stayed home.
+Still, with luck, you'll wake up one morning and every road looks familiar and it suddenly hits you, "I'm getting good at this."

 Herewith, "How to get Around" in Morning Flight.
 Highway markers and street signs.
 Because getting there should be fun, too.